Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 What Terms Should Be Included in an Interior Design Contract?

 After extensive consultations with clients, interior designers need to draw up an interior design contract agreement form that will serve as a signed bond between both the client and the interior designer.

 A contract agreement must include well-detailed instructions on what the project will involve, how it will be implemented and the modalities involved.
 It must have the signatures of both parties where they agree to accept all terms and conditions mentioned, in accordance with the interior design project.

 Signing a formal contract agreement is very important.
 There have been many instances where the client is displeased with the service provided and finds that because he or she did not sign a tight agreement with the interior designer.
 There is not much the client can do, even if he or she decides to sue for a breach of contract.

-Likewise, on the part of interior designers.
-Some clients end up expecting more works done than they initially expected.
+Likewise, on the part of interior designers, some clients end up expecting more work done than they initially expected.
 If it is not in the agreement, clients’ displeasure is untenable.
 Without a tight agreement, acceptable to and signed by both parties, the designer is not liable.

 Who Requires Agreement Documents and Why?

 The two parties that require an interior design service agreement are: